ZIP (file format): Internationalization issues

-Some implementations of zip unpackers did not implement this algorithm or only partially implemented it, as a result, when viewing the contents of an archive or extracting it, users saw a chaotic set of characters, known as "mojibake", instead of letters of the national alphabet.
+If the wrong encoding is used to decode the file names, users end up seeing a chaotic set of characters, known as "mojibake", instead of letters of the national alphabet.
+The above algorithm tries its best to avoid such a result.
+Instead of the "system locale" and "system encoding", some programs let the user select the desired non-Unicode encoding.

 In 2016, this problem was solved in the far2l file and archive manager for Linux, BSD and Mac.
 In 2024, similar solution was added to the version of 7zip used in the Debian distribution and its derivatives, and to the version of unzip used in the Ubuntu distribution and its derivatives.